nexus-stc/stc/geck/README.md

 **Attention!** STC does not contain every book or publication in the world.
 We are constantly increasing coverage but there is still a lot to do.
 STC contains metadata for the most of the items, but `links` or `content` fields may be absent.

-Database coincides with CrossRef database and contains records for all DOI-stamped things.

-Databases can be queries through CLI or Python library

 ### CLI